FairRootGroup/FairSoft/README.md

 not for your production setup.
 The new option ROOT6 is only for development and for testing purposes.

-In the forth menu one has to define if one need to install all packages to run a simulation.
+In the fourth menu one has to define if one needs to install all packages to run a simulation.
 If unsure choose _Yes_.

 If the previous choice was _Yes_ one has to define in the next menu how to handle the